FAQs About Online RN to BSN Programs

 What is Accreditation?

 Accreditation is an independent review process that helps guarantee colleges and universities meet high academic and operational standards.
-It also ensures that schools are providing students the right preparation for their degree field.
+It also ensures that schools provide students with the right preparation for their degree field.

 Accreditors may evaluate universities or specific degree programs.
-They may look at policies, curriculum, financials, professor qualifications, teaching methods, learning resources available to students, graduation rates and much more.
+They may look at policies, curriculum, finances, professor qualifications, teaching methods, learning resources, graduation rates and much more.
 Nursing program accreditors also consider student pass rates on the NCLEX and other RN licensure and certification exams.

 Are Online RN to BSN Programs Accredited?